fische/gaoler/README.md

 A Go package manager

 Options:
-  -m, --main="$PWD"                 Path to the main package -c, --config="$PWD/gaoler.json"   Path to the configuration file -v, --verbose=false                                                                 Enable verbose mode
+  -m, --main="."
+Path to the main package -c, --config="./gaoler.json"   Path to the configuration file -v, --verbose=false            Enable verbose mode

 Commands:
-  list         List dependencies of your project vendor       Vendor dependencies of your project
+  list         List dependencies of your project update       Update dependencies of your project vendor       Vendor dependencies of your project

 Run 'goaler COMMAND --help' for more information on a command.